JohnJon1984/JohnJon1984/README.md

-- 👋 Hi, I’m @JohnJon1984
+- 👋 Hi, I’m @JohnJon1984 Luv My Dogs!
-- 👀 I’m interested in ...
+- 👀 I’m interested in Mycology!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about incubation!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Life!
-- 📫 How to reach me ...
+- 📫 How to reach me is by getting into that next realm!

 <!---
 JohnJon1984/JohnJon1984 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.